 It’s part of new banking regulations to make things safer when you bank and transact online.
-So, from 14 September 2019 there’ll be an extra level of security when you make online card payments and when you use internet banking.
+There’ll be an extra level of security when you use internet banking and when you make online card payments.

-What you’ll have to do depends on whether you’re paying by card or using internet banking.
+What you’ll have to do depends on whether you’re using internet banking or paying by card.

 As well as your customer number and password, there'll be one more step: